Wallan Warehouse Development, Melbourne

 The Solution

-Jessica decided to incorporate Bondor’s InsulRoof® and LuxeWall® in the design and construction of her home, giving it a modern and monochrome look and feel.
+Jessica decided to incorporate Bondor’s InsulRoof® and LuxeWall by Bondor® in the design and construction of her home, giving it a modern and monochrome look and feel.

 “Although I live in Melton, I still wanted a beach house.
 Using the available space, I decided to build something similar to a beach house – something with a modern feel in the suburbs,” Jessica said

-Jessica opted for LuxeWall® on the exterior of the upper floor to take advantage of the panel’s advanced lightweight cladding technology and decorative COLORBOND®
+Jessica opted for LuxeWall by Bondor® on the exterior of the upper floor to take advantage of the panel’s advanced lightweight cladding technology and decorative COLORBOND®

 Basalt finish, offering a cost effective and sustainable addition to the build.

-“I went with LuxeWall® on the upper level to complement the concrete panels on the lower level, which gave a slick, modern look to the home.”
+“I went with LuxeWall by Bondor® on the upper level to complement the concrete panels on the lower level, which gave a slick, modern look to the home.”

-“Using LuxeWall® prevented the need to build layers upon layers in the understory, keeping things light and fitting the sleek design.”
+“Using LuxeWall by Bondor® prevented the need to build layers upon layers in the understory, keeping things light and fitting the sleek design.”

 Jessica also incorporated Bondor’s InsulRoof ® panels in the COLORBOND® Surf Mist.